DziarnowskiJ/AdventOfCode/README.md

  With nicely parsed input the soluton for first part was moderatly difficult, however not significantly comparing to previous days.

  But this is was not the case with second part!
- Small modification to the exercise caused some numbers to be so large that integers started to overflow. *(In fact ridiculously large - from what I have found it could be around 10^72 digits long!)*.
-However, after discovering some correlations in the input *--inspired by some online search--* and the use of modular arithmetics I have managed to get those values to be significantly smaller.
+ Small modification to the exercise caused some numbers to be so large that integers started to overflow. *(In fact ridiculously large - from what I have found it could be around [10^72 digits long](https://www.reddit.com/r/adventofcode/comments/zioepr/2022_day_11_part_2_ridiculous_worry_levels/)!)*.
+However, after discovering some correlations in the input *--inspired by small online search--* and the use of modular arithmetics I have managed to get those values to be significantly smaller.

  It was definitely an intersting challenge!